Skip to Content

 Massey Business School is ranked in the top 2% globally.

-Massey University’s business and management studies are ranked in the top 200 and its economics and econometrics programmes in the top 250 in the world (by QS (Quacquarelli Symonds).
+Massey University’s business and management studies and its economics and econometrics programmes in the top 250 in the world (by QS (Quacquarelli Symonds).

 We are also ranked in the top 150 universities worldwide for business administration and finance programmes by the ShanghaiRanking's Global Ranking of Academic Subjects.